priyendra/config/macos-setup.md

 $ brew install tmux
 $ brew install coreutils
 $ brew install clang-format
+$ brew install golang
 ```

+Also, after opening a go file, one will need to execute :GoInstallBinaries
+to get various binaries that are needed for vim-go plugin to properly
+function.

 ### Other steps
 - Install Google Chrome, Moom (from App Store), Karabiner Elements